Distant Early Warning Line: Deactivation and clean-up

-A controversy also developed between the United States and Canada over the cleanup of deactivated Canadian DEW Line sites.
 The cleanup is now underway, site by site.
 In assessing the cleanup, new research suggests that off-road vehicles damaged vegetation and organic matter, resulting in the melting of the permafrost, a key component to the hydrological systems of the areas.
 The DEW Line has also been linked to depleted fish stocks and carelessness in agitating local animals such as the caribou, as well as non-seasonal hunting.
 These aspects are claimed to have had a devastating impact on the local native subsistence economies and environment.

 Atlantic and Pacific Barrier

-The DEW line was supplemented by the Contiguous Radar Coverage System, which included two "barrier" forces in the Atlantic and the Pacific Oceans which were operated by the United States Navy from 1956 to 1965.
+The DEW line was supplemented by the Contiguous Radar Coverage System, which included two "barrier" forces in the Atlantic and the Pacific oceans which were operated by the United States Navy from 1956 to 1965.
 These barrier forces consisted of surface picket stations, dubbed "Texas Towers", a surface naval force of 12 radar picket destroyer escorts and 16 Guardian-class radar picket ships, and an air wing of Lockheed WV-2 Warning Star aircraft that patrolled the picket lines at an altitude of 1,000–2,000 m in 12- to 14-hour missions.
 Their objective was to extend early warning coverage against surprise Soviet bomber and missile attack as an extension of the DEW Line.

 The Atlantic Barrier (BarLant) consisted of two rotating squadrons, one based at Naval Station Argentia, Newfoundland, to fly orbits to the Lajes Field in the Azores and back; and the other at Naval Air Station Patuxent River, Maryland.
 BarLant began operations on 1 July 1956, and flew continuous coverage until early 1965, when the barrier was shifted to cover the approaches between Greenland, Iceland, and the United Kingdom (GIUK barrier).
 Aircraft from Argentia were staged through Naval Air Station Keflavik, Iceland, to extend coverage times.

 The Pacific Barrier (BarPac) began operations with one squadron operating from Naval Air Station Barbers Point, Hawaii, and a forward refuelling base at Naval Air Facility Midway Island, on 1 July 1958.
 Planes flew from Midway Island to Naval Air Facility Adak on Adak Island (in the Aleutian Island chain) and back, non-stop.
 Its orbits overlapped the radar picket stations of the ships of Escort Squadron Seven (CORTRON SEVEN), from roughly Kodiak Island to the Midway Atoll and Escort Squadron Five (CORTRON FIVE), from Pearl Harbor to northern Pacific waters.
 Normally four or five WV-2s were required at any single time to provide coverage over the entire line.
 This coverage was later augmented, and modified/replaced by Project Stretchout and Project Bluegrass).

 The Guardian-class radar picket ships were based in Rhode Island and San Francisco, and covered picket stations 400–500 mi off each coast.

 Barrier Force operations were discontinued by September 1965 and their EC-121K (WV-2 before 1962) aircraft placed in storage.